BEST Beef Tenderloin Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-It’s one of those meals that my entire family looks forward to eating all day long.
-It’s so simple and easy to prepare, but delivers big flavor that is sure to impress your family and guests.
-They’ll swear you’ve were in the kitchen working away over it for hours.
+It’s one of those meals that my entire family looks forward to all day.
+It’s simple to prepare and delivers big flavor that is sure to impress your family and guests.
+They’ll swear you were in the kitchen working away over it for hours.

 How to Cook Beef Tenderloin

-If your grocer doesn’t keep beef tenderloin in stock, call ahead and ask your butcher to order one for you.
-Pick it up the day before you plan to serve it.
+- Whole Beef Tenderloin – Plan on two 2-inch filets per person.
+(If your grocer doesn’t keep beef tenderloin in stock, ask your butcher to order one so that you can pick it up a couple of days or so before you plan to serve it to allow for adequate prep time.)

-The Stone House Seasoning forms a crust on the tenderloin as it roasts that always impresses.
+The seasoning used to dry-brine the beef forms a delicious crust on the tenderloin as it roasts, always impressing.

-For my recipe, you can either prepare it in the oven or even on the grill or Big Green Egg if you are looking for a more smokey flavor!
+You can prepare my recipe in the oven, on the grill (or smoker or Big Green Egg if you prefer a smoky flavor).

 Here’s my Beef Tenderloin Recipe.
 I hope you love it as much as we do!